Snow White: A Tale of Terror: Plot

-With nowhere else to go, Lilli follows the group into the mine.
-Claudia uses witchcraft to cause a cave-in at the mine and kill Lilli, but Will saves her, while one of the outcasts, Gilbert, is buried alive.
+Lost and frightened, Lilli follows the group into the mine.
+Claudia tries to kill her stepdaughter by causing a cave-in, but Lilli and the outcasts manage to survive, although one of them (Gilbert) is buried alive.
 Despite the initial mutual antagonism, Lilli warms up to Will after learning that he lost his family due to his refusal to fight for the Crusaders.
-The next day, Claudia tries to kill Lilli again by magically knocking down trees, but the latter manages to escape, although another outcast, Lars, is killed in the process.
-That night, Lilli and Will share their first kiss.
+The next day, Claudia tries to kill Lilli again by knocking down trees with witchcraft, but the latter is able to escape, although another outcast (Lars) is killed in the process.
+That night, Lilli and Will share a kiss, realizing their feelings for each other.

-Meanwhile, Claudia rapes Frederick to take his seed for the ritual resurrection of their stillborn child and turns Gustav's eviscerated heart into an apple.
-Disguised as an old crone, Claudia tracks down Lilli's whereabouts and tricks her into eating the apple, which plunges the latter into a death-like trance.
-Peter arrives shortly after and pronounces Lilli dead, but as the outcasts prepare to bury her, Will notices that her eyes have opened.
-He shakes Lilli, dislodging a piece of apple from her throat and breaking the spell.
+Meanwhile, Claudia rapes Frederick to take his sperm for the ritual resurrection of their stillborn child, and turns Gustav's eviscerated heart into an apple.
+Disguised as an old crone, Claudia tracks down Lilli the next day and tricks her into eating the apple, plunging her into a death-like trance.
+Peter arrives shortly after and pronounces Lilli dead, but before the outcasts can bury her, Will revives her by dislodging a piece of apple from her throat.
+Together with Will and Peter, Lilli returns home, finding the entire household in a senseless and hostile state caused by Claudia's witchcraft.

-Together with Will and Peter, Lilli returns to her castle and discovers that the entire household is under a spell that has driven them into a mindless and hostile state.
-Claudia forcibly takes Frederick to the chapel, where she begins to exsanguinate him to complete the ritual.
+Claudia forcibly takes Frederick to the chapel and prepares to exsanguinate him to complete the ritual.
 Lilli and Will find a weakened Frederick and take him to safety, while Claudia kills Peter by pushing him out of the window.
-Lilli finds Claudia cradling her revived child and fights her, setting fire to the room in the ensuing battle.
-Lilli stabs the mirror with a dagger, wounding Claudia, who is further injured by the shards and the spreading fire, before she and her child are crushed by debris.
-With Claudia gone, her spells are broken, and Lilli reunites with her father and Will.
+Lilli finds Claudia cradling her revived baby and confronts her, setting the room on fire in the ensuing battle.
+Lilli breaks the mirror with a dagger, wounding Claudia, who is further injured by the shards and the spreading fire, before she and her child are crushed by the debris.
+With Claudia gone, her witchcraft dissipates, and Lilli reunites with her father and Will.